 - Supporting plant-based product end-of-life pathways.
 PBPC’s advocacy efforts helped advance The Recycling and Composting Accountability Act (RCAA), which will improve recycling and composting options, in the U.S. Senate.
 Partnering with the U.S. Composting Infrastructure Coalition, we successfully advocated for composting to be included in the Environmental Protection Agency’s Solid Waste Infrastructure for Recycling (SWIFR) Grant Program.
 We also partnered on the Food Packaging Institute’s CompostABLE Chicago Study, which shows how restaurants, commercial venues, and other food service locations can more successfully divert food scraps and lower customer confusion with the adoption of compostable packaging.

 - Representing the plant-based products industry.
-PBPC Executive Director, Jessica Bowman, for the second year in a row was recognized in The Hill’s list of top lobbyists in 2022.
+PBPC past Executive Director, Jessica Bowman, for the second year in a row was recognized in The Hill’s list of top lobbyists in 2022.
 Since she joined PBPC in 2019, Jessica has led the organization’s efforts in advocating for the expanded use of renewable, plant-based materials to help guide the global economy toward a circular model.

 Communications + Education Accomplishments